cosmos/cosmos-sdk/docs/architecture/adr-template.md

 > {Deprecated|Proposed|Accepted} {Implemented|Not Implemented}

-## Summary
+## Abstract

 > "If you can't explain it simply, you don't understand it well enough."
-Provide a simplified and layman-accessible explanation of the EIP.
+Provide a simplified and layman-accessible explanation of the ADR.
-> A short (~200 word) description of the technical issue being addressed.
+> A short (~200 word) description of the issue being addressed.

 ## Context